kaalam/kaalam.web.automation/develop/rfc2/services_apis.md

   * [Lowest level] `Container` provides a language to define data as constants and move blocks around containers using locators.
-  * [Level jazz_bebop] `BaseAPI` provides a language to access any container by base using locators, `Core` provides a language to abstract data, tables and indexing and execute programs.
+  * [Level jazz_bebop] `BaseAPI` provides a language to access any container by base using locators, `Core` provides a language to abstract data, tables, indexing and execute programs.
   * [Level jazz_models] `ModelsAPI` provides a mechanism to resolve natural language into Bebop code.
   * [Now] API Gives unrestricted access to everything to anyone.
   * [Highest level: Uplifted API]: Establishes access restrictions, credentials, tokens, etc.